dpi-bfs/oneblink-elements-of-interest/readme.md

 Another use case is when building (ironically) a paper based form that would feed a oneblink form.
 We do this in the Parthenium weed project in case our system is down.
 The paper form is a backup.
 In this case the paper form designer wants to know *all* the possible elements to show.

+## Technical notes

+* Loads into memory a OneBlink form definition file, given a form id.

+* Form ids are unique to each environments for the same form.
+E.g.
+  - 19227.
+TEST Parthenium Weed Carriers - Record of Movement https://forms-test.bfs.dpi.nsw.gov.au/forms/19227
+  - 19564.
+PROD Parthenium Weed Carriers - Record of Movement https://forms.bfs.dpi.nsw.gov.au/forms/19564

+* An example OneBlink form definition file is at flotsam\formDefinitions\RecordOfMovementDefinition.json

+* To view a OneBlink Form file definition via the browser:
+  - Load Form in Firefox Browser with Dev Console F12 open
+  - Network Tab > XHR filter
+  - Look for something like '19049?injectForms=true"' (The number is the form id)
+  - View or get response
+    + Click on that line > Right hand pane > Response Tab; or
+    + Right click on that line > Copy Value > Copy Response

 ## Usage

+### General Setup

 * Install node.js.